R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Additional experiments

 \textbf{(b) Singular case.} When \(M\) is singular, the GTD2 solution set is the affine space \( \Theta_{\mathrm{GTD2}} = \theta_{\mathrm{GTD2}} + \mathrm{Null}(G) \), and the distance is presented as \eqref{app:distance-singular}.
 To relate \(\theta_{\mathrm{RGTD}}\) to the projected fixed point, insert and subtract the projection onto \(\Phi\Theta_{\mathrm{GTD2}}\):

 Using the estimate \( \mathrm{dist}(\Phi\theta_{\mathrm{RGTD}}, \Phi\Theta_{\mathrm{GTD2}}) = O(1/c) \) from above yields

 which establishes the singular case.

-\section{Additional Experiments}
+\section{Additional experiments}

-This appendix provides additional experimental results that complement the main findings by evaluating the behavior of R-GTD and GTD2 across a broader range of settings, including non-singular random MDPs, singular case, canonical off-policy counterexamples, and stochastic tabular environments.
+This appendix provides additional experimental results that complement the main findings by evaluating the behavior of R-GTD against several baseline algorithms across a broader range of settings, including non-singular random MDPs, singular case, canonical off-policy counterexamples, and stochastic tabular environments.
+In addition, we include a systematic robustness analysis via a condition number sweep, which examines the performance of the algorithms across a wide spectrum of ill-conditioned regimes.

+All experiments, including those presented in the main paper, were conducted on a single workstation equipped with an Intel Core i7-11800H CPU, an NVIDIA GeForce RTX 3060 GPU, and 16GB RAM.
+Due to the lightweight nature of the environments, each experimental run required only a few minutes.